paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-69a-cuban-liberty-and-democratic-solidarity-libertad.md

     (iv) transactions and uses of property by a person who is both a citizen of Cuba and a resident of Cuba, and who is not an official of the Cuban Government or the ruling political party in Cuba.

-**(c) Exemption** This section shall not apply where the Secretary of State finds, on a case by case basis, that the entry into the United States of the person who would otherwise be excluded under this section is necessary for medical reasons or for purposes of litigation of an action under subchapter III of this chapter.
+**(c) Exemption** This section shall not apply where the Secretary of State finds, on a case by case basis, that the entry into the United States of the person who would otherwise be excluded under this section is necessary for medical reasons or for purposes of litigation of an action under subchapter III.

 **(d) Effective date**